 This requires a commitment to publishing a high volume of quality content over a long period of time.
 You will never succeed with content by doing it in just a few months, and this is something that the typical client-agency relationship does not account for.

 Many agencies today offer a flat monthly retainer.
 However, the scope is almost always defined by the number of hours the agency spends and not on the results they are delivering.
 Some agencies also use point-based pricing, but this is just another way to mask hourly work.

-The big problem for you is that this model will put a limit to the output of content the agency can deliver.
+The big problem for you is that this model will put a limit on the output of content the agency can deliver.
 An agency needs to control its costs by not over-servicing, and will usually prescribe a fixed scope of deliverables (i.e. an article or a pillar page) each month or quarter.

 However, this will in many cases not align with your content needs.
 In most cases, you will need a wide range of different content types that will change from month to month.
 One month you will need ten new articles for your blog, and next month you will need to create some collateral for sales.

 In this scenario, an in-house writer can be more flexible than an agency by not being locked into a fixed scope of work.
 There is obviously a limit to the output an in-house writer can deliver, but the output of content will overall be higher as this writer only focuses on creating content for your business.

 If you want to grow faster and acquire more customers, you need to publish a lot of content.
 An agency is often incentivized to spread out the work over a long period of time to keep you as a client, but this will often prolong the time it takes to get the results you want.